 The Seymore Senior Center is managed by the county and is in a modern building.
 It has a hot lunch program, wellness classes, computer classes, trips abroad and more.

 The climate is moderate, with mild winters (temperatures in the 30s and 40s) and warm, sometimes hot, summers (temperatures in the 80s and 90s).
 On average, the city receives 45 inches of rain and 5 inches of snow per year.
 On the comfort index, a combination of humidity and temperature, Chapel Hill comes in below the national average.
 The sun shines 215 days of the year.

 A Chapel Hill retirement does have some potential drawbacks.
-The city's recent growth has brought increasing traffic and housing sprawl.
+Locals complain about increasing traffic and housing sprawl.
 The poverty rate is above the national average (but much of this is attributed to the large student population).
 UNC has a lively party scene (but it does not spread across the city).

 Despite these possible downsides, Chapel Hill remains a very appealing place.
 People looking for a progressive Southern city with a rich quality of life will want to add Chapel Hill to their list of great places to retire.

 Webwerxx, Inc. Copyright (c) 2006-2020.
 All rights reserved.
 No part of this electronic publication may be reproduced in any way without the express written consent of Webwerxx, Inc. Reproducing any original part of this publication without written permission from Webwerxx, Inc. is plagiarism.
 Numerous attempts were made to verify the accuracy of the information contained in this website, but some information may have changed since each article and/or report went online, and Webwerxx, Inc. is not responsible for inaccurate information contained in its articles and/or reports.